Gaurang-1402/ChatMobile/README.md

 # ChatMobile

-Run commands in this oder
+Run commands in this order

 ```
 ros2 launch articubot_one launch_robot.launch.py